 Expensive items like jewelry, furs, and silverware are covered, but there are usually dollar limits if they are stolen.
 Generally, you are covered for between $1,000 to $2,000 for all of your jewelry and furs.
 To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for its appraised value.
 Coverage includes “accidental disappearance,” meaning coverage if you simply lose that item.
 And there is no deductible.

-Trees, plants, and shrubs are also covered under standard homeowners insurance.
+Trees, plants, and shrubs are also included under standard homeowners insurance coverage in NJ.
 Generally you are covered for 5% of the insurance on the house—up to about $500 per item.
 Perils covered are theft, fire, lightning, explosion, vandalism, riot, and even falling aircraft.
 They are not covered for damage by wind or disease.